Help with Copyright Law and Copyright Infringement

 Software Self-Audit Requests from the Business Software Alliance (BSA)

-We also have experience advising and representing businesses who receive a self-audit request from Vik Tenekjian of Gilbert's LLP on behalf of the Business Software Alliance (BSA).
+We have experience advising and representing businesses who receive a self-audit request from Vik Tenekjian of Gilbert's LLP on behalf of the Business Software Alliance (BSA).
 We strongly recommend obtaining advice from a copyright lawyer who has experience dealing with the BSA prior to responding to any correspondence that you have received from it.

 Defence and Settlement of Federal Court Simplified Actions for Copyright Infringement

 We also have a great deal of experience advising and representing individuals named as a defendant in a statement of claim for copyright infringement in a cinematographic work (i.e. a movie).
 If you have received a letter and a statement of claim from Ken Clark of Aird & Berlis LLP, we can help.
-We have represented numerous individuals in settlements in cases commenced by copyright owners represented by him.
+We have represented many individuals in settlements of cases commenced by copyright owners represented by him.
 We strongly recommend obtaining advice from a copyright lawyer knowledgeable about these proceedings prior to responding to any correspondence that you have received and prior to filing a statement of defence in the lawsuit.